 With the allocation of stability contributions towards debt reduction, the Treasury's debt ratio will improve markedly in coming years.
 Other things being equal, this can be assumed to have a positive impact on credit ratings.
-Moody's upgraded the sovereign by two notches in early September.
+Moody's upgraded the sovereign by two notches in early September 2016.
+Other credit rating agencies have also upgraded the sovereign this year.
 The reduction of debt will also have a favourable impact on the Treasury's interest expense, which is still onerous, although it will decline in coming years, according to the fiscal plan.
 Reducing interest expense will provide the scope to allocate funds differently in the future.